jaxanc/CarND-Behavioral-Cloning-P3/writeup_report.md

 To augment the data set, I also flipped images and angles at random thinking that this would generate even amount of left turn and right turn data.

-Brightness augmentation, adding random shadows and image translations were also applied to reduce data over fitting.

-Example of an original image:
-![alt text][image6]

-Example of an augmented image:
-![alt text][image7]

 After the collection process, I had 6507 number of data points.
 I then preprocessed this data by removing 50 pixels from the top of the images which are not related to the road and 20 pixels of the bottom which contains front of the car.
 The cropped images were then scaled to 200-by-66 to match the input shape of the nVidia model.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 12 as evidenced by using the early stop callbacks.
+The ideal number of epochs was between 6 to 10 as evidenced by using the early stop callbacks.
 This can be viewed from the last cell in the model.ipynb or model.html.

 I used an adam optimizer so that manually training the learning rate wasn't necessary.